General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Ataxia-telangiectasia is an autosomal recessive condition of genomic instability that clinically presents in childhood as progressive ataxia and incoordination, dilated blood vessels of skin and conjunctiva, frequent sinus and pulmonary infections due to immune deficiencies, and an increased risk of certain malignancies.
 Elevated serum alpha-fetoprotein is seen in over 90% of patients; molecular testing of the ataxia telangiectasia mutated (ATM) gene is clinically available.
-In this article, the author provides updates on the treatment of dystonia and the phenotype in long-term survivors of ataxia-telangiectasia.
+Brain MRI findings of cerebral microbleeds, as imaged by susceptibility weighted imaging, are common beginning in late childhood but are of uncertain clinical evidence requiring further longitudinal research.

 • Ataxia-telangiectasia is an autosomal recessive condition characterized by progressive childhood ataxia, oculomotor apraxia, some degree of immunodeficiency, an increased risk for certain malignancies, and telangiectasias of the skin and conjunctiva.